amajust/sync-folder/sync-app/README.md

 # TO DO
-Need to check if this can be auto build for others distro with new one
+Need to check if this can be auto build for others linux

 # Sync App